Skip to content

 Its wings, back, and tail are usually dark grey, and the chest is lighter grey.
 The underside of the tail is a creamy yellow-white color.

 The black-crested tit has a black crest on its head, which is absent from other subspecies.
-The coal tit is a sociable bird, and can often be seen in flocks.
+The coal tit is a friendly bird and can often be seen in flocks.
 They feed mainly on small insects, seeds, and berries.

 They also visit bird feeders and are known to take sunflower seeds.
-They will often nest in holes in trees or nest boxes, and build their nests using moss, grass, and feathers.
-Overall, the coal tit is a small and common bird, found throughout the Palearctic region.
+They often nest in holes in trees or nest boxes and build their nests using moss, grass, and feathers.
+Overall, the coal tit is a small and common bird found throughout the Palearctic region.

 The black-crested tit is a subspecies of the coal tit and is usually included in the same species.
-They are sociable birds and feed mainly on insects, seeds, and berries.
-They are also known to visit bird feeders and build their nests in tree holes or nest boxes.
+They are friendly birds and feed mainly on insects, seeds, and berries.
+They also visit bird feeders and build their nests in tree holes or nest boxes.

 KingdomAnimalia